Singapore Cinema Heritage

 Using Singapore as a case study, this project has four primary aims: (1) to identify the range of cultural institutions that archive film history in Singapore, (2) to examine Singapore’s old movie theatres as sites of film heritage, (3) to investigate how hybrid film events create and augment film memory, and (4) to evaluate audience reception to film archive, movie theatres and film events.

-Evaluating Cultural Impact: Precincts, Participation, and Placemaking:
+Evaluating Cultural Impact: Precincts, Participation, and Placemaking

-Placemaking is a central policy theme for arts and cultural programming in Singapore.
+Placemaking has become a central policy theme for arts and cultural programming in Singapore.
 Areas such as the Civic District, Marina Bay, and Bras Basah.Bugis have together seen billion-dollar redevelopment and refurbishment efforts, resulting in new artistic styles and increased cultural participation.
-But there is no sustained study on how their cultural impacts have supported place-based belonging and identities.
+However, there is no sustained study on how their cultural impacts have supported place-based belonging and identities.

-Digital Citizenship in Asia:
+Digital Citizenship in Asia

 How do Asia’s youths stake out spaces for their citizenships in digital public spheres?
 The study of digital citizenship has emerged as an important site of study in the past two decades.
 Youth, in particular, have emerged as key stakeholders in this field.
 The Digital Citizenship in Asia grant project builds on, but breaks away, from studies done on youth living in developed Western countries with more stable democrartic and civic engagements.
 Rather, it works out how youth in Asian societies from (among others) China, Hong Kong, India, the Phillipines, and Singapore actively participate and engage in digital citizenship.
 The Project bases its frameworks of inquiry from work which breaks away from normative ideas of citizenship in favour.
 These frameworks see the process as multidimensional and non-linear “fluid interface” which remake the idea of citizenship for a digitally deterritorialised era.